Viacheslav1510/Portfolio_Project_1-Explore_Ukraine/README.md

 12. As the site owner, I want users to to get to know the most common places in Ukraine.
 13. As the site owner, I want users to be able to contact us.
 14. As the site owner, I want to give users an opportunity to choose souvenirs from the store.
+15. Tell my website viewers information if the requested page is unavailable or, in some cases, doesn't exist.

 ## Design